-As the summer months become unbearably hotter, I frequently long to swim in a body of water.
+When the summer months become unbearably hot, I frequently long to swim in a body of water.
 Many curlies and coilies, however, are apprehensive to swim frequently because they do not know how to care for their hair before and after the pool.
 Everyone is not fond of or able to finance extensions so what is another styling alternative?
 Recently, NaturallyCurly community member Teal_lover5555 inquired about swimming and curly hair care.